-Israel is “very highly developed” according to UN’s 2017 Human Development Index.
+Israel is a “very highly developed” economy according to the United Nations 2017 Human Development Index.
 The major contributing factors for its high rank of 19 include encouragement to economic expansion with a strong protection of property rights, openness to foreign investment and trade, and efficient regulation of business start-ups.
 Israel boasts the highest concentration of high-tech start-ups in the world.
 Value of Israel’s total foreign trade, represented by adding up the share in GDP of imports and exports, is 59% Israel’s economic dynamism has attracted a high level of investment from leading organizations of various countries.

 Currency: Israeli New Shekel

 Principal language: Hebrew

 Major Cities: Tel Aviv, Beersheba

 A written employment contract is not mandatory in Israel.
 In the case of foreign employees, however, employers need to provide their employees with a copy of the employment contract which must be in a language that they understand.

 The regular workweek in Israel typically runs from Sunday to Thursday and comprises 43 hours.
 The daily work schedule for employees who work for 5 days in a workweek is 8.6 hours.
 Approval is required from the Ministry of Industry, Trade, and Labor for a work schedule longer than the standard hours.